 - End of Period Statement (EOPS).
 You’ll need to submit one of these per year, for each source of income.

-Can an accountant sign a sole trader up for MTD for ITSA?
+Can an accountant or bookkeeper sign a sole trader up for MTD for ITSA?

 Yes.
-Speak to your accountant about signing up for MTD for ITSA early, so you have plenty of time to familiarise yourself with the system.
+Speak to your accountant or bookkeeper about signing up for MTD for ITSA early, so you have plenty of time to familiarise yourself with the system.

-Your accountant can also submit your quarterly updates, EOPS and final declarations using your cloud-based accounting software.
+Your accountant can also submit your quarterly updates, EOPS and Final Declarations using your cloud-based accounting software.
 Some bookkeepers can also make these submissions on your behalf, but you’ll need to check this with them first.

 How do I calculate income for MTD for ITSA?